vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

 ## Project Requirements
 Select **one** of these four options for your intensive project:
 1. **New project, solo** - start a new project from scratch.
 Project github repo must be started before March 8th.
 Evaluation below
+2. **New project, team** - start a new project with a team of engineers.
+Project github repo must be started before March 8th.
-2. **Old project, solo** - continue building an old project into an even better version.
+3. **Old project, solo** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
-To choose this option, **you must fill out this proposal and get it approved by a staff member by Tuesday at 3pm** in order to choose this option.
+ - To choose this option, **you must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Tuesday at 3pm** in order to choose this option.
-3. **New project, team** - start a new project with a team of engineers.
-Project github repo must be started before March 8th.
 4. **Old project, team** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
-To choose this option, **EACH TEAMMATE must fill out this proposal and get it approved by a staff member by Tuesday at 3pm** in order to choose this option.
+ - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.gpk1osyprrjo) and get it approved by a staff member by Tuesday at 3pm** in order to choose this option.
 Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.

 Students with <3 portfolio projects should work on a new project.
-Things that do not count as a portfolio project: class contractor project, projects with code that is not live and functional.
+Things that do not count as a portfolio project include: class contractor project, projects with code that is not live and functional.

 ## Product Submission
-Product submission happens during Product Pitches on Monday at 12:00pm, before the pitches that take place from 3:00-5:00pm - in small groups, each student will present their product and check in with an instructor or staff member to get approval.
+Product submission happens during Product Pitches on Monday at 12:00pm, pitches that take place that Monday from 3:00-5:00pm - in small groups, each student will present their product and check in with an instructor or staff member to get approval.
 We’ll also send a form to you input your link to your app / code on Github.

 ## Product Evaluation
 Juniors